-Assembly Bill (AB) 1200 (Chapter 1213/Statutes 1991) has been successful in focusing the attention of school districts and county offices of education on their fiscal management and oversight responsibilities.
+Assembly Bill (AB) 1200 (Chapter 1213/Statutes 1991) has been successful in focusing the attention of school district governing boards and county superintendents on their fiscal management and oversight responsibilities.
 Since the enactment of AB 1200 in 1991, fewer districts have experienced fiscal crises.
 From 1993 through 2012, only nine school districts and one community college required state emergency appropriations (loans).
-From 2012 to the time of this writing in early 2019, no local education agencies (LEAs) have required such appropriations.
-However, restoration of school funding lost during the great recession is now complete, so year-over-year revenue gains to schools will begin to slow in 2019-20 and beyond.
-Because revenue growth at the local level will be outpaced by expenditure growth, districts will face financial challenges.
-County superintendents of schools and school districts will need to make difficult decisions around priorities to sustain the fiscal health of LEAs.
+From 2012 to the time of this writing in 2021, no local educational agencies (LEAs) have required such appropriations.
+However, the financial effects of the COVID-19 pandemic on California's public school system will extend well beyond 2021.
+All districts will face fiscal challenges.
+Transparent financial details, multiyear planning, risk assessment and multiyear cash flows will be essential to understanding whether a district is fiscally solvent or in fiscal distress.
+Candid, robust conversations and appropriate, early assistance and intervention by county superintendents of schools have never been more important.
+County superintendents and school districts will need to make difficult decisions about priorities to sustain the fiscal health of LEAs.

-The first level of fiscal oversight rests with each LEA's local elected governing board and its administration.
-Each county superintendent of schools provides for the second level of fiscal oversight of the school districts in his or her county, as well as management assistance and progressive intervention.
+The first level of fiscal oversight rests with each LEA's elected governing board and administration.
+Each county superintendent of schools (and sometimes the State Superintendent of Public Instruction) provides the second level of fiscal oversight of the school districts in their county, as well as management assistance and progressive intervention.

-Education Code (E.C.) section 1240 grants county superintendents oversight of districts within their county.
+Education Code (E.C.)
+Section 1240 grants county superintendents of schools oversight of districts within their county.
 Under AB 1200, that role expanded significantly to include a progressive method of oversight aimed at ensuring fiscal solvency.
 Over the years, AB 1200 has evolved into a multidimensional practice, often referred to as the art and science of AB 1200.
-The support and local oversight required of county offices continues to expand under AB 1840, which changes the formerly state-centric system of support for fiscally insolvent districts to a county office-centered approach that is more consistent with the principles of local control.
+Various provisions of the AB 1200 process have been revised and expanded from time to time over nearly 30 years, including AB 2756 in 2004.
+The support and local oversight required of county superintendents continued to expand under AB 1840 (Chapter 426/Statutes 2018), which changed the formerly state-centric system of support for fiscally insolvent districts to a county superintendent-centered approach that is more consistent with the principles of local control.

-In addition to increasing the authority and responsibilities given to county offices, AB 1200 created the Fiscal Crisis and Management Assistance Team (FCMAT) to help California's K-14 agencies meet and sustain their financial obligations.
+In addition to increasing the authority and responsibilities given to county offices, AB 1200 created the Fiscal Crisis and Management Assistance Team (FCMAT) to help California's local educational agencies meet and sustain their financial obligations.
 AB 107 in 1997 charged FCMAT with responsibility for the California School Information Services (CSIS) and its statewide data management work.
 AB 1115 in 1999 codified CSIS' mission.
 FCMAT provides fiscal and data management assistance, professional learning, fiscal tools and software, and other related school business and data services to the state's LEAs.
 FCMAT's fiscal and management assistance services are used not just to help avert fiscal crisis, but to promote sound financial practices, support professional learning for chief business officials, and help create efficient organizational operations.
 FCMAT's data management services are used to help LEAs meet state reporting responsibilities, improve data quality, and inform instructional program decisions.
 FCMAT has continued to make adjustments in the types of support provided based on the changing dynamics of K-14 LEAs and the implementation of major education reforms.